johnkdunyo/johnkdunyo/README.md

 I am fullstack developer able to build a Web presence from the ground up - from concept, navigation, layout and programming to UX and SEO.
 Skilled at writing well-designed, testable and efficient code using current best practices in Web development.
 I am a fast learner, hard worker and team player who is proficient in an array of scripting languages.

 I am also a reasearch engineer😄🔭.
 My primary research interests include; <br/>
-Computer Vision 📹, Machine Learning 🖥️,  Big Data Analytics 📊,  Embedded Systems 🪫,  Robotics 🤖 and Internet of Things (IoT) 🌐.
+Computer Vision 📹, Machine Learning 🖥️,  Big Data Analytics 📊,  Embedded Systems 🪫,  Robotics 🤖 and Internet of Things (IoT) 🌐

 I am very interested in working at the intersection of Systems and Artificial Intelligence (AI) / Machine Learning (ML) to build the next generation intelligent computer systems that would allow us to fully harness the power of AI/ML to solve problems.

-**🔨Languages and Tools:**
+### 🔨Languages and Tools

 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?logo=javascript&style=social)&nbsp;&nbsp;